-My advice is clear about what you want to get out of it in the end.
-Not just the service and product you want to promote, but what do you personally want from it?
+My advice is: be clear about what you want to get out of it in the end.
+Don’t just focus on the service and product you want to promote, but also what you personally want from it?
 Make sure you have the right plan and advice.
-If its for lifestyle, be clear that that’s what it’s going to be.
-What you want it to be, for you, personally.
+If it’s for lifestyle, be clear that that’s what it’s going to be and what you want it to be, for you, personally.

 Q4: Away from work, we know you enjoy car racing and you are currently participating in the Ferrari UK Challenge series, how and when did this passion start for you?

 As a little boy!
 I always played with cars and had a passion for cars.
-Had a satchel full of them that I passed onto my son, goodness knows where they are now!
-More recently my interest in cars has gotten more in depth.
+I had a satchel full of them that I then passed onto my son, goodness knows where they are now!
+More recently my interest in cars has gotten more in-depth.

 Q5: You have travelled quite a bit over the years, what were some of your favourite places to visit and why?